jacobenget/jacobenget.github.io/docs/index.md

 Though to this day my mathematical appreciation drives my love for abstract foundations, beauty in symmetry, and solutions where math makes hard things easy!

 ### Act 1: *Video Games* - 7 years
-Shortly after obtaining my second degree, and with much excitement, I joined [id Software](http://www.idsoftware.com/) to work on their suite of tools for building video games.
+Shortly after obtaining my second degree I joined [id Software](http://www.idsoftware.com/) to work on their suite of tools for building video games.
+I couldn't have been more excited!
 My efforts contributed to the launch of both [*Rage*](https://en.wikipedia.org/wiki/Rage_(video_game)) and [*Doom*](https://en.wikipedia.org/wiki/Doom_(2016_video_game)).
 Later I joined the folks at [Havok](http://www.havok.com/), in Ireland, to build from scratch a platform for content creation tools.